Human health hazard assessment

 Human health hazard assessment establishes the toxicity of the chemical and identifies the set of inherent properties that make it capable of causing adverse health effects.

-For existing chemicals, in addition to animal data, human health effects data may be available.
+For existing chemicals, human health effects data may be available.

-We assess both human and animal data in accordance with international guidelines to identify the critical health effects of the chemical and determine the dose–response relationship, with No Observed Adverse Effect Levels (NOAELs) established wherever possible.
+We assess all data in accordance with international guidelines to identify the critical health effects of the chemical and determine the dose–response relationship, with No Observed Adverse Effect Levels (NOAELs) established wherever possible.

-We prefer to use good quality human data for risk assessment.
-We classify the chemical's health hazards in accordance with the Approved Criteria for Classifying Hazardous Substances and the Globally Harmonised System of Classification and Labelling of Chemicals.
+We give more weight to higher quality data for risk assessment.
+We classify the chemical's health hazards in accordance with the Globally Harmonised System of Classification and Labelling of Chemicals.

 The toxicological data may consist of studies performed with a structural analogue of the chemical, or with a formulation containing the chemical.